MatthewHaas/genetic_diversity/README.md

 # Figures
 ### Figure 1
 This figure shows the location of collection sites on public, non-tribal land in Minnesota and Wisconsin.
 The original map (featuring only the Minnesota watersheds) used watershed boundaries provided by the Minnesota Department of Natural Resources.
-The updated watershed map featuring watersheds of both Minnesota and Wisconsin was provided by the Wisconsin Department of Natural Resources. **Note:** The shape files for both versions are available in our Google Drive.<br>
+The updated watershed map featuring watersheds of both Minnesota and Wisconsin was provided by the Wisconsin Department of Natural Resources. **Note:** The shape files for both versions are available in our Google Drive.<br> I wrote the [MN_watershed_map.py](collection_map/MN_watershed_map.py) script in order to create this figure.
+Note that there are two shape files required for the script to work (`MN_HUC4_WGS84_UTM15.shp` & `WI_HUC4_WGS84_UTM15.shp`).
+These are the shape files and are specifically coded into the script.
+However, there are an additional two files (the shape index files) that are required for the script to work, but are not coded into the script (`MN_HUC4_WGS84_UTM15.shx` & `WI_HUC4_WGS84_UTM15.shx`).
+The `.shx` files store the index of the feature geometry.
 <img src="images/nrw_collection_sites_watersheds.png" width="500">

 ### Figure 2